Product Tanker Supply Side Update

 While this unique environment will likely have more surprises in store for the market, one key area does provide some longer term clarity.

 Even for these relatively small ships, the supply side gives a glimpse into what is typically the most influential aspect of the market.
-So what is it telling us?
+So, what is it telling us?

 Note: This report was originally published June 26, on Value Investor's Edge, a Seeking Alpha subscription service.
 Nothing has been changed from the original version.